ilhaniskurt/hocamsu/README.md

 #### Like an Instructor

 - `PUT /instructors/{id}/like`
-- Increment the like count of an instructor.
+- Increment the rating count of an instructor.
 - Path Variables:
   - `id`: Long
 - Response: JSON Object: